immutable/imx-core-sdk-golang/GOLANG_GUIDELINES.md

 )
 ```

-Bad (no prefix for constants with the same context):
+:x: Bad (no prefix for constants with the same context):
 ```
 package store